Logging

 Level propagation

-Because the default logger is root, its level is by default propagated to all other loggers:
+Because the default logger is root, its level is propagated to all other loggers:

 import logging